-It’s no secret that the job market is becoming more and more competitive as time goes on.
+It’s no secret that the job market is more competitive than ever.
 Most human resources executives know that there is a serious shortage when it comes to hiring the most adept candidates in the tech industry.
 As a result, the top brands like Google, Salesforce, and Facebook are scooping up the most skilled workers and leaving the smaller companies in the dust.

 With the war for top tech talent in mind, HR reps need to do everything they can to prove to potential candidates that their company is a fruitful option.
 Chances are, you can’t leverage the same resources as Google to find tech industry all-stars.
 But, there are many things you can do to put yourself ahead of the curve and convince candidates to be a part of something great.